pamelon/Azure-ALK/Classes/Class-29.03/Class-29.03.md

 3. Free access to certain software developer tools.
 4. The Azure free student account is an offer for students that gives $100 credit and free developer tools.
 Also, you can sign up without a credit card.
 5. Get access: https://azure.microsoft.com/en-us/free/students/

+# Azure Tips

+1. Create a RG for each class.
+Put all the resources there.
+2. After each class delete the RG, the resources won't be needed anymore.
+3. Always create resources in a close geographical region to your user (in this case you).
+For Europe I recommend using North Europe.
+4. Always try to automate your work - IaC approach enables our work to be reproducable.
+This means use either Cloud Shell or ARM Templates.
+5. Have a naming convention - This will allow your resources to be undestood, for example what are they created for.

 # Homework